 Random Drug/Alcohol and Reasonable Suspicion Policy

-The Employer and the Union agree to promote the health, safety, and welfare of its employees and the community by maintaining an alcohol and drug-free workplace.
+The Employer and the Association agree to promote the health, safety, and welfare of its employees and the community by maintaining an alcohol and drug-free workplace.
 The Employer will conduct random drug and alcohol testing of all firefighters of the Billings Fire Department in accordance with the Workforce Drug and Alcohol Testing Act of the Montana Code Annotated and the written policies issued by the Employer.

 Tobacco

-Compliance with MCA 7-33-1901 et seq. is mandatory; reporting and testing to meet that requirement are beneficial for firefighter health and safety as well as city compliance with Montana Code.
-Employee violation of MCA 7-33-1901 et seq. shall fall under the provisions of progressive discipline procedures as outlined in Article VIII Section G Sub 2.
+Compliance with MCA 7-33-1901 et seq. is mandatory; reporting and testing to meet that requirement is beneficial for firefighter health and safety as well as city compliance with Montana Code.
+Employee violation of MCA 7-33-1901 et seq. shall fall under the provisions of progressive discipline procedures as outlined in Article VIII, Section G, Subsection 2.

 Voluntary Physical Fitness Program – Pack Test:

 The purpose of this program is to promote physical fitness.
-Fire Department employees covered by this Collective Bargaining Agreement (CBA) may voluntarily participate in the physical fitness testing process.
-The test shall consist of the nationally recognized standard associated with the wildland firefighting physical test known as “The Pack Test”.
+Employees may voluntarily participate in the physical fitness testing process.
+The test shall consist of the nationally recognized standard associated with the wildland firefighting physical test known as the Pack Test.

 The Pack Test will be administered in the spring and fall as scheduling and equipment permit.
 A one (1) time payment associated with successful completion of the Pack Test will be awarded annually during the first pay period in December of each year in the amount of $300.00.

-Fire Department employees who volunteer for the Physical Fitness Pack Test must complete the test each calendar year to be eligible for the physical fitness compensation benefit.
+Fire Department employees who volunteer for the Pack Test must complete the test each calendar year to be eligible for the physical fitness compensation benefit.

-The Pack Test “Arduous” level shall be the recognized test parameters associated with the physical fitness program.
+The Pack Test shall be the recognized test parameters associated with the physical fitness program.
 The following protocol applies to the physical fitness Pack Test:

 The “Arduous” level test is a 3-mile hike/walk with a 45 –pound pack and must be completed in 45 minutes or less to pass the test.

-Testing shall be continuously monitored by the Training Chief.
+Testing shall be continuously monitored by the Training Chief or their designee.

 No Jogging or running is permitted.